 Note: A native speaker of a language cannot take it as a language B, even at HL, unless they have never studied it in school

 ENGLISH B, FRENCH B, DUTCH B and SWAHILI B (Higher and Standard levels)

 The English, French, Swahili and Dutch B programmes are offered at both Higher Level (HL) and Standard level (SL).
 (Swahili B is only offered on Arusha Campus.
 Dutch B will require the payment of an additional fee).
 They are most appropriate for those students who wish to continue studying French/Swahili/English/Dutch as a second or foreign language, after having previously studied the language for at least two years.

 The language ab initio (beginner) course is a language acquisition course for students with little or no experience of the language.
 Students are not eligible if they have studied the language 3 or more years out of the last 5 years or within the last two years

 Each theme has a list of topics that provide the students with opportunities to practice and explore the language as well as to develop intercultural competence.
 The students develop a greater awareness of cultures through language learning.
 Through the development of receptive, productive and interactive skills, students acquire the ability to respond and interact appropriately in a defined range of everyday situations.
 Each ab initio language has a language-specific syllabus that is used in conjunction with the IB guide.

-Ab initio courses will be offered in Swahili, Spanish and French.
+Ab initio courses will be offered in Swahili, Spanish (Moshi Campus) and French (Arusha Campus).